Guest Services Director

 - Authority to spend up to CHF 1’000 within the budget.

-The Guest Services Director is part of the Senior Management Team within the Centre, together with the Director and three other Deputy Directors: Internal Services Director, Staff Development Director and Programme Director.
+The Guest Services Director is part of the Senior Management Team within the Centre, together with the Director and four other Deputy Directors: Internal Services Director, Staff Development Director, 2023 Project Director and Programme Director.

 The line manager for this position is the Director.
 The Guest Services Director has regular meetings with the line manager to cover operational matters, and also has regular one-on-one appraisals.

 The Guest Services Director will have regular contact with other members of the Senior Management Team and Long-Term Staff team and it is essential to build a good working relationship and honest communication with them.

 - Accident Insurance (provided by the Centre): Everyone is insured for accidents, both work and non-work related over the duration of the contract.

 - Private Liability Insurance (provided by the Centre): This insurance covers any damage caused by any staff to an object or person.

 - Sickness Insurance (provided by the Centre): All LTS will get private sickness insurance if necessary.
 The deductible (amount each LTS has to cover per calendar year themselves) is, if nothing else mentioned, CHF 300.-.
 This insurance covers any treatment due to sickness.